(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 Ⅰ. Does Time Machine Back up Everything?

-Time Machine is the built-in backup feature of macOS.
-Time Machine lets you back up your files and the different versions of those files over time.
-Once set up, Time Machine can automatically back up the user's data.
-According to the introduction from Apple support, the data Time Machine supports backing up includes apps, music, photos, email, and documents.
+Time Machine is the built-Time Machine, a backup feature of macOS, allows you to back up your files and their different versions over time.
+Once set up, it can automatically back up your data, including apps, music, photos, email, and documents.

 Ⅱ. How to Setup and Use Time Machine on Mac